 Sheep are creatures of habit.
 By overgrazing, they will eventually destroy their own pastures.
 They must be led to new pastureland.
 Only the shepherd knows the best pasture and the best way to get there and he will lead them because the sheep are His and He is theirs.
 (2)

 Valleys on the way to the high pastureland often have the best grass because they contain water and the sun has not caused the grass to be dried.
 However, they can also be places of dark danger for the sheep.
-The sheep do not fear because they trust the Shepherd even when He appears to lead them into a dangerous and scary place.
+“In addition to dangers from animals or outlaws, sheep traveling through a dark valley could be quickly swept away by a flash flood.
+Rain falling higher up in the Judean hills can quickly fill narrow gorges, destroying all life in the way.”
+(9) The sheep do not fear because they trust the Shepherd even when He appears to lead them into a dangerous and scary place.
 (2) They know the Shepherd would not take them somewhere that He has not already known, gone, and shown (Matthew 4:1-11).